CodingMoore/currency_exchanger/README.md

-# **PROJECT NAME HERE**
+# **currency_exchanger**
+Project Initiated: 2020-11-20
-Updated: 2020-11-01
+Updated: 2020-11-27
 ## **Project Description**
-This project allows the user to input a number into the input field.
-Upon clicking the submit button, the program will read back every whole number from 0 to the input value specified by the user.

-The output will also convert every number that contains any of the digits "1","2","3" into a short word or phrase.
+This project allows the user to select an input currency with "dollar" amount, and an output currency.
+The website will make an API call to https://www.exchangerate-api.com/ to retrieve the most up to date exchange rate information.
+It will provide the user with the current exchange rate between the selecte currencies as a number, as well as calculating the value of the inputed dollar amount in the new currency.

+To run this website program on a local computer, the user should use their own API key, which can be obtained at https://www.exchangerate-api.com/.
+Insturctions for how to obtain and 'install' this key are provided in the Installation Instructions below.

+Please note that the online version of this project has a limited number or API calls per month.
+If this maximum number of API calls is reached, the program will not run as expected.
 ## **Required for Use**
-A browser that can run HTML5 is required.
+* A browser that can run HTML5 is required.
+* An exchangerate-api.com API key (if you want to run the program on your own computer).
 ## **Installation Instructions**
 **Option 1** (live webpage)
 1) Follow the link below to access the live version of this webpage.